Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/tools/programming-tools.md

 ## Markdown

-In addition to implementing and testing programs in Python, you will write technical documentation using Markdown, a formatting language that enables you to use rules to control the display of plain text in your GitHub repository.
+In addition to implementing and testing programs in a web development programming language, you will write technical documentation using Markdown, a formatting language that enables you to use rules to control the display of plain text in your GitHub repository.
 For instance, Markdown has features that enable it to display source code, itemized lists, and graphics.
 Importantly, you can edit Markdown files inside of your VSCode text editor and store them in your GitHub repository.
 Students will write in Markdown as part of the laboratory and practical assignments and the course examinations.
 You can learn more about the Markdown language for technical writing by visiting these web sites:

   - [Markdown Guide](https://www.markdownguide.org/)
   - [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/)